IgniteUI/igniteui-docfx/en/components/treegrid/tree-grid.md

 # Angular Tree Grid Component Overview

-The Ignite UI for Angular Tree Grid is used to display and manipulate hierarchical or flat self-referencing data with ease.
+The Ignite UI for Angular Tree Grid is used to display and manipulate hierarchical or flat self-referencing data.
 Quickly bind your data with very little code or use a variety of events to customize different behaviors.
-This component provides a rich set of features like data selection, excel style filtering, sorting, paging, templating and column moving.
-Displaying of tabular data has never been easier and beautiful thanks to the Material Table-based UI Tree Grid.
+This component provides a rich set of features like data selection, excel style filtering, sorting, paging, grouping, templating, column moving, column pinning, export to Excel and CSV, and more.

 ## Angular Tree Grid Example